MicrosoftDocs/memdocs/sccm/desktop-analytics/enroll-devices.md

 2. On the **Diagnostic Data** page, make changes as needed to the following settings:

     - **Commercial ID**: this value should automatically populate with your organization's ID.
-If it doesn't, make sure your proxy server is configured to whitelist all required [endpoints](/sccm/desktop-analytics/enable-data-sharing#endpoints) before continuing.
+If it doesn't, make sure your proxy server is configured to allow all required [endpoints](/sccm/desktop-analytics/enable-data-sharing#endpoints) before continuing.
 Alternatively, retrieve your Commercial ID from the **Connected Services** pane in the [Desktop Analytics portal](https://aka.ms/m365aprod).

     - **Windows 10 diagnostic data level**: For more information, see [Diagnostic data levels](/sccm/desktop-analytics/enable-data-sharing#diagnostic-data-levels).